We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Research has shown that coenzyme Q10 may improve both physical performance and “subjective fatigue” in healthy people engaging in physical activity.

 The research on whether coenzyme Q10 supplementation is useful for athletes has produced mixed results.
-For example, a 2012 study of moderately trained men found no evidence that it benefitted their exercise capacity.
+For example, a

 Some athletes use creatine because it is a legal nutritional aid for sports performance.
 People can get creatine from red meat and seafood, but it is also available as a supplement.